ioBroker/ioBroker.vis-2-widgets-material/README.md

 -   (bluefox) Added disabled mode additionally to hidden mode in 'switches and buttons' widget
 -   (bluefox) Added `_ts=Date.now()` to camera URL to disable the browser cache
 -   (bluefox) Simple state has a new option - step
+-   (bluefox) Added new navigation widget: jump to view, url or list of views

 ### 1.4.10 (2024-08-09)